 • What did ConsumerLab's tests of prebiotic supplements show?

-Our tests showed that you can't easily tell how much prebiotic fiber is actually in a prebiotic supplement: The actual amount of prebiotic fiber in products ranged from as little as 26% of the listed amount of prebiotic ingredient (i.e., 2.6 grams in a product claiming 10 grams) to as much as 96% (see What CL Found).
+Our tests showed that you often can't easily tell how much prebiotic fiber is actually in a prebiotic supplement.
+In fact, actual amount of prebiotic fiber in one product was only 26% of the listed amount of prebiotic ingredient.
+(See What CL Found)

 • What is ConsumerLab's Top Pick among prebiotics?

-Our two Top Picks among prebiotics passed our tests showing that they contained all or more of the prebiotic fiber that we expected (without heavy metal contamination) at a clinically relevant dose and relatively low cost (see Top Picks).
+Our two Top Picks among prebiotics passed our tests showing that they contained all or more of the prebiotic fiber that we expected at a clinically relevant dose and relatively low cost (see Top Picks).

 • Are there side-effects with prebiotics?